Grafcube/zinit-git/README.md

-# zplug git plugin
+# zinit git plugin

-> This is a minor change to @davidde's plugin to make `galias` work with zplug.
+> This is a minor change to @davidde's plugin to make `galias` work with zinit.

 This plugin is a complete replacement for the default oh-my-zsh git plugin, and provides quite a few useful aliases and functions.